setTrackingEnabled()

 });

-}You can also pass enabled: false directly to init() to start in a disabled state.
+}You can also pass enableTracking: false directly to init() to start with tracking disabled.

-- init() ({ enabled }): Set initial state during SDK initialization.
+- init() ({ enableTracking }): Set initial tracking state during SDK initialization.

-- setEnabled(): Change state dynamically after initialization (e.g., when user updates consent).
+- setTrackingEnabled(): Change tracking state dynamically after initialization (e.g., when user updates consent in Settings).